IKoshelev/ui-app-architecture-showcases/README.md

 ![](/requirments-sketches/7.png)

-Approval may be granted without expiration, in which case - it is perpetual (perpetual approvals are granted if AssetProtection ensurance is selected).
+Approval may be granted without expiration, in which case - it is perpetual (perpetual approvals are granted if AssetProtection insurance is selected).

-8. Approvals must be cached for a combination of car model, ensurance plans and downpayment.
+8. Approvals must be cached for a combination of car model, insurance plans and downpayment.
 If a user changes any parameter – approval is removed, but if the user reverts changes – existing approval is used again automatically.
 User can have approvals for several valid combinations within 1 deal.
 Given approval is used as long as current deal params match the ones for which it was given.
 Approvals are not shared between deals.

 9. If user has valid approval – they can finalize deal via `finalizeFinancing`.
 If not successful – received error message must be shown.
 Otherwise: